EFTPOS: History

-1995 was the first deployment of cellular Eftpos in NZ, by Dynamic Data Systems.
+1995 was the first deployment of cellular EFTPOS in New Zealand, by Dynamic Data Systems.

 During July 2006 the five billionth EFTPOS payment was processed, and at the start of 2012 the 10 billionth transaction was processed.

 Usage

 EFTPOS is highly popular in New Zealand, and being used for about 60% of all retail transactions.
 In 2009, there were 200 EFTPOS transactions per person.

 Paymark process over 900 million transactions (worth over NZ$48 billion) yearly.
 More than 75,000 merchants and over 110,000 EFTPOS terminals are connected to Paymark.

 Singapore

 In Singapore, NETS was founded in 1985 by a consortium of the country's local banks of DBS Bank, OCBC Bank and United Overseas Bank (UOB) to establish the debit network and drive the adoption of electronic payments in Singapore.

 History

 NETS was officially launched on 18 January 1986, allowing millions of ATM card holders in Singapore to make transactions through the initial network of 195 terminals located in various retail outlets and by 1993, consumer spending through NETS reached S$1.14 billion.
+Since the late-2010s, NETS has also adopted QR code payments through NETS QR, which is also integrated with SGQR.